···

 The Imposter Spike

-"What if they realize I'm not qualified?"
-The feeling peaks in new environments because you haven't built evidence yet.
-Every question you ask feels like it reveals how little you know.
-Every task feels like a test you might fail.
+"What if they realize I oversold myself?"
+This fear peaks in new environments because you haven't built proof yet.
+Every question you ask feels like it exposes you.

 The Evening Collapse